 When Chromecast burst onto the scene in July last year, making TVs smart for just $35, it was something of a surprise hit.
 The diminutive device from Google plugs into any free HDMI port and allows you to stream content using your smartphone, tablet, or laptop as a remote control.
-You can get a closer look in our Chromecast review.

 Now that it has gone international, launching in 11 countries, we thought we’d take a look at how Chromecast measures up to the competition and what might be next in this space.

 Why buy Chromecast?